vmware-archive/pop/doc/source/topics/basics.rst

 There are only a few things you need to know to get started with `pop`.
 We can easily start on the creation of the `hub`.
-These first steps can be done with the `pop_seed` script, but for completeleness they will be covered here.
+These first steps can be done with the `pop_seed` script, but for completeness they will be covered here.
 If you used the quickstart guide or the `pop_seed` script, then you can skip to the next section.
 When normally starting a `pop` project it is suggested you use `pop_seed` as it gives you a lot more than you get in this brief intro.

 Start by making some directories.
-In `pop` you first need to make a hub, this is the only code that is not a plugin.
+In `pop` you first need to make a hub.
+This is the only code that is not a plugin.
 Since it is only a few lines you can still call an application 100% pluggable.